Alli-Sarmishta/PrepGenie/README.md

 ## Contributing

-This is a school project.
-Feel free to fork and modify for your own learning!
+This project is developed for academic research and educational purposes.

 ## License

-MIT License - Free to use for educational purposes
+This project is licensed under the MIT License.

 ## Support